sparkfun/ESP32_Motion_Shield/Software/README.md

-SparkFun <PRODUCT NAME> Software
+SparkFun ESP32 Motion Shield Software
 =================================

-Example software for use with <PRODUCT NAME>.
+Example software for use with SparkFun ESP32 Motion Shield.

-Possible examples include python scripts, bash scripts, SPICE simulations, etc.
+LSM9DS1 and BME280 libraries need to be installed to work.